autarch/presentations/why-do-programmers-love-rust/index.md

 Note:
 * One of my favorite cargo add-ons.
-* Will be added to the core at some point in the future (I think).
+* Some of its functionality has been added to the core already.

 ------